The 6th Conference of the Pacific Rim Community Design Network

 - Preservation of identity and environmental protection – How does community design serve to bolster local identity and/or sustainability?
 What conflicts exist between the aspirations of local residents and the preservation of locally characteristic or ecologically sound environments?
 How can community design help to resolve these conflicts?

 - Cross-cultural perspectives – What are the different attitudes, outlooks, and perspectives on the concept of community and the practice of community design?
 What are the lessons of cross-cultural collaboration?
 What barriers exist to the transfer of techniques from one cultural context to another, and what adaptations in technology have helped to overcome these barriers?

 - Community design learning – What are the different pedagogical models of community design education?
 What skills need to be taught?
 What changes to design and planning education in general need to be made in order to foster community design?
-How can pedagogy specifically address the challenge of cross-cultural application and relevance of community design?
+How can pedagogy specifically address the challenge of cross-cultural application and the relevance of community design?

 - NGOs (NPOs) and community design – What are the roles of NGOs in community design?
 In the absence of a strong NGO presence in society, how can community design help to enhance civic involvement in public affairs?